Skip to content

 response = await self.run_tool_calls(response)

-return StepResult.done(result=response.content)
+return StepResult.done(response.content)

 Three things to notice: